robolab-pavia/slr-kit/slrkit_projects.md

     python3 slrkit.py preprocess

-If the input file (the *abstract* file) contains the `status` column created by the `journals filter` command, the `preprocess` command uses that column value to filter out the paper pubblished in the rejected journals.
+If the input file (the *abstract* file) contains the `status` column created by the `journals filter` command, the `preprocess` command uses that column value to filter out the paper published in the rejected journals.
-It also filters the stop-words using the list of words providded by the user.
+It also filters the stop-words using the list of words provided by the user.
-No default list of stop-words is used, the user **must** provvide his own lists.
+No default list of stop-words is used, the user **must** provide his own lists.

 This command also uses the *acronyms* file to search and mark the acronyms as relevant words.
 Only the acronyms with the `relevant` or the `keyword` label are considered.

-The `preprocess` command, also mark as relevant all the terms provvided by the user in the relevant terms lists.
+The `preprocess` command, also mark as relevant all the terms provided by the user in the relevant terms lists.
 The user can also choose how the command marks this terms.
 The input of this command is the *abstract* file.
-The output of this command is the *abstract* file without the paper discarded because pubblished in rejected journals.
+The output of this command is the *abstract* file without the paper discarded because published in rejected journals.
 To this file is also added a new column with the text of each paper preprocessed.
 More information can be found in the preprocess.py section of the [README.md](README.md)